“All things are lawful,” circumcision, “under the law” and more explained

 What Paul’s view on circumcision?

 Acts 16:3, Circumcised him.
 Evidently circumcision or uncircumcision wasn’t an issue for Paul.
 He had Timothy, who was half Jewish, circumcised, but not Titus who was non-Jewish (Gal 2:3).
 Both men were elders and teachers in the assembly of believers.
-Both men as Torah-obedient individuals would have kept the biblical feasts including the Passover, which in the law of Moses required men to be circumcised.
+Both men as Torah-obedient individuals would have kept the biblical feasts including the Passover, which according to the law of Moses required all men to be circumcised.

 To have Timothy, who was half Jewish, circumcised was more expedient for the preaching of gospel to the Jews, so as not to be a stumbling block to the Jews who had a high view of circumcision.
 This type of circumcision was acceptable, since it was not done as a salvation requirement for Timothy.

-Let’s discuss the Torah requirement that all male children be circumcised on the eighth day (Lev 12:2–3)and males keeping Passover be circumcised (Exod 12:48).
+Now let’s discuss the Torah requirement that all male children be circumcised on the eighth day (Lev 12:2–3) and males keeping Passover be circumcised (Exod 12:48).
 Is physical circumcision now irrelevant, or was Paul rejecting the Torah on this issue?

 Acts 15 Explained—It’s not what you’ve been taught!